 Caleb took the helm as I went forward.
 I rigged a windshield for the stove with the top of a storage bin and started crisping some thick-cut bacon.
 My son’s head was tilted back, his nostrils flaring with pleasure.
 Behind him, our wake played upon the water and all was right with the world.
 This was what I would give to him.
 This moment and this feeling to revisit time and again.

 Time, and it seemed I had a short supply of it.
 I wanted my boys to know the natural world with me, and while I urged them to appreciate the complex logic of its systems, I also hoped they’d notice that its moods scaled to their own.
 I hoped they might relate to the ancients who worshipped the storms and seasons.
 They certainly knew its power, because lately nature had been intimately cruel and personal.
 “Dad, why do you have ALS?” young Hollis had asked me.
 I started to talk about biochemistry, and finally tied it to random misfortune.
 He seemed accepting.
 But, would he try to personify the monster in one of his vivid drawings?
 Would he ponder it’s appetite for me?

 The sheer momentum of my disease suggested the supernatural.
 At times I wondered if I’d conjured it, or whether it was my destiny.
 Had I overdrawn an account when I’d thrown in with strangers to tour in a rock band, at the same time that Danielle and I were feeling our way into a relationship?
 When both of those things had actually turned out well?
 When my wife and I then conceived two kids without guarantees of anything?
 When the career I’d simply fallen into had satisfied me and more?
-Or had my lack of initiative at pivotal times during the last decade–even though I knew I’d been blessed to get away with airy carelessness in my youth–quickened a beast that would demand I submit to its grip, if I wouldn’t drive my own life?
+Or had my lack of initiative at pivotal times during the last decade–despite getting away with airy carelessness in my youth–quickened a beast that would have me submit, if I wouldn’t drive my own life?